Skip to content

 0.5 / 1

-The company produces a summary table of internal and external grievances, however limited detail on individual grievances are available and therefore full points cannot be awarded.
+The company produces a summary table of internal and external grievances.
+However, limited details on individual grievances are available.

 Media monitor: Bumitama Agri Ltd